Attorney Steve® Technology Law Essentials - IPTV

 What this means for an IPTV subscriber

-As an IPTV customer this raid likely took down your ability to submit payments, login to your account, create an account, among other features but the steaming capabilities were still operational if this is the case your IPTV provider was using Xtream codes.
+As an IPTV customer, this raid likely took down your ability to submit payments, log in to your account, and create an account, among other features, but the steaming capabilities were still operational if this is the case, your IPTV provider was using Xtream codes.

 Internet Protocol Television, although new, is not likely to be leaving anytime soon.
-As an illegitimate IPTV provider one must stay at the forefront of related legal news so see upcoming trends and also know who to contact in case of a lawsuit.
-While as an IPTV customer keeping a low profile over the internet by using a VPN can only do so much and if a situation were to occur where a large cable provider sets their sights on you knowing who to call for help is essential.
+As an illegitimate IPTV provider, one must stay at the forefront of related legal news so see upcoming trends and also know who to contact in case of a lawsuit.
+While as an IPTV customer keeping a low profile over the internet by using a VPN can only do so much, and if a situation were to occur where a large cable provider sets their sights on you know who to call for help is essential.
 Keep it legal!

-This blog written by Mr. Tomas Braley, Texas A&M graduate.
+This blog is written by Mr. Tomas Braley, a Texas A&M graduate.